 No. Once the deadline has passed, your application will no longer be available to edit.
 You may email firstname.lastname@example.org to request a term change.

 How can I change my application login username and/or password?

-You may log into your application account and on the sidebar there are options to change your address, email, username and password.
+You may log into your application account to change your address, email, username and password.

 My name has legally changed since I last attended ASU.
 Will my name be changed with my application?

 No. You must submit a change of name (Statement of Identity) form, which is found on the Registrar’s website, along with any required documentation to the Registrar’s office.
 Their website is: https://registrar.appstate.edu/resources/forms.